jzelinskie/whirlpool/README.md

 [x] sum function

-[x] proven to work sometimes
+[x] reset function

+[x] passes at least some tests

+[x] full of midstates and other vars printed to stdout (will eventually have a separate branch with traces)

-[ ] looked over/proven to work all the time
+[ ] looked over/works on all tests

 ## license